dilipviren/Parkinson_Predictor/README.md

 Symptoms usually begin gradually and worsen over time.
 As the disease progresses, people may have difficulty walking and talking.
 They may also have mental and behavioral changes, sleep problems, depression, memory difficulties, and fatigue.

-Older woman and her caregiverWhile virtually anyone could be at risk for developing Parkinson’s, some research studies suggest this disease affects more men than women.
+While virtually anyone could be at risk for developing Parkinson’s, some research studies suggest this disease affects more men than women.
 It’s unclear why, but studies are underway to understand factors that may increase a person’s risk.
 One clear risk is age: Although most people with Parkinson’s first develop the disease after age 60, about 5% to 10% experience onset before the age of 50.
 Early-onset forms of Parkinson’s are often, but not always, inherited, and some forms have been linked to specific alterations in genes.

 Speech difficulties (dysarthria) and voice problems are very common in people with Parkinson’s disease.
 Of the more than seven million people with Parkinson’s disease worldwide, between 75% and 90% will develop voice and speech problems over the course of their illness.